Follow Tom on Facebook

 About Tom Phelan

-In the humorous novel Derrycloney, Phelan presents a tale of life in the Irish countryside in the 1940s.
-Phelan calls it his "fanfare for the common man and woman" of his childhood.
+In the humorous Derrycloney, Tom looks at life in the Irish countryside in the 1940s.
+He calls the book his "fanfare for the common man and woman" of his childhood.

 Tom Phelan